Inquiry into ASX

 Expert panel

-The three expert panel members appointed to conduct the inquiry are Rob Whitfield as Chair, and Christine Holman and Guy Debelle as panel members – collectively they have broad and deep experience across global markets, banking, regulation, corporate governance, risk and technology.
+The three expert Panel members appointed to conduct the inquiry were Rob Whitfield as Chair, and Christine Holman and Guy Debelle as Panel members – collectively they have broad and deep experience across global markets, banking, regulation, risk management and technology.

-The dedicated Secretariat, led by ASIC Senior Executive Jane Eccleston, includes secondees from ASIC, Reserve Bank of Australia, Australian Prudential Regulation Authority and the Australian Competition and Consumer Commission.
+The dedicated Secretariat, led by ASIC Senior Executive Jane Eccleston, included representatives from ASIC, the RBA, the Australian Prudential Regulation Authority and the Australian Competition and Consumer Commission.

 Related links